ProtocolONE/ptah-docs/content/docs/integrations-mailchimp.md

 # How to use Mailchimp on your landing page
 ***

-Through Ptah Integrations you can collect email addresses and grow your subscriber list using integration with Mailchimp as an email marketing service.
+Ptah offers a seamless integration to Mailchimp for you to easily create an email subscription form on your landing page.

-To start, you need to allow Mailchimp service connect to your landing page in Ptah Builder.
+To start, you need to authorize Mailchimp to connect to your landing page in Ptah Builder.

 {{< hint >}}
 Click the Settings icon on the top menu.
 Choose the *Integrations tab* and click the *Mailchimp icon*.